 Once the application and documentation have been received and reviewed by the Office of Student Accessibility and Human Resources, generally within 5 business days of receipt, the individual requesting accommodations will be notified via their NKU email of accommodation approval/denial or request for further documentation.

-Beginning August 13, 2020 Northern Kentucky University will be providing reusable facial coverings to all faculty, staff, and students.
-Reusable facial coverings will be available using your NKU All Card.
-Faculty and staff are eligible to receive (2) facial coverings and students are eligible to receive (1) facial covering.
-Please see schedule below for distribution.
+Northern Kentucky University will be providing reusable facial coverings to all faculty, staff, and students beginning January 4, 2021.
+Reusable facial coverings will be available using your NKU All Card from the Student Union Information Desk during normal building hours.

 Limited quantities of disposable masks may be available at the following locations during normal business hours: